A. Interim Visits and Show Cause Visits

 Once you review the report, you should develop a Draft Statement based on your review.
 The Draft Statement is very much like an Interim Visit Draft Statement — it enumerates the shortcomings from the previous Final Statement and evaluates the institutional response to each one.
 You should use the commission Interim Review draft statement template to complete the Draft Statement.

 Besides the usual possible accreditation actions, RE is used in place of NGR when the program has no remaining Deficiencies or Weaknesses.
-In addition to the Draft Statement, the A2 Short Form should be prepared and submitted.
+In addition to the Draft Statement, the A302 Recommended Action Form should be prepared and submitted.

 All Interim Report review materials are due to Editor 1 no later than September 1.
 The remainder of the due process cycle is identical to that of General Reviews — you will receive feedback from Editors 1 and 2, and the resulting materials are finalized during this process and provided for the following Summer Commission Meeting for final action.